 - Justice, Ethics, and Diversity

 The department hosts three major research centers.
-The GeoVISTA Center (with affiliate labs ChoroPhronesis, GeoInformatics and Earth Observation, and Friendly Cities) emphasizes geovisual analytics, social processes, immersive realities, remote sensing, and human interaction with geospatial information.
+The GeoVISTA Center emphasizes geovisual analytics, social processes, immersive realities, remote sensing, and human interaction with geospatial information.
 Emphases in the Center for Landscape Dynamics are understanding the social and ecological factors that govern landscape resilience and inform decision-making in the northeastern US.
 Riparia conducts and coordinates interdisciplinary research, monitoring, and training on wetlands.
-Additional departmental labs include PLACE, Vegetation Dynamics, CLIM, HELIX, and GeoSyntheSES, as well as the Gould Center.
+Additional departmental labs include PLACE, Vegetation Dynamics, and HELIX, as well as the Gould Center.